Come Back as a Redneck: Background

 In March 2024, Wallen posted a video of a song he was working on to his social media, showcasing his MacBook Pro with mixing software, playing the song with the caption "Redneck".
 The original teaser had Wallen singing the first verse, which was eventually changed to Hardy in the release version.
 A few months after posting, Wallen deleted the post with no explanation.
 On March 29, 2025, Wallen was the musical guest on Saturday Night Live, and performed "I'm the Problem" and "Just in Case".
 During his performance, there was a television in the background that displayed several titles for unreleased songs on the album, along with their track number, including the title of "Come Back as a Redneck" with the feature blurred out.
 On March 31, 2025, Wallen posted another teaser, this time of the finished version, only posting his second verse with a video of him in the woods hunting.
-The song, now in its finished state, replaced the slow tune of the original demo with more of a "rock feel", prompting fans to speculate that Wallen's longtime close friend Hardy was the artist featured.